Michael Shanahan (Australian Army officer)

-Michael "Mick" Shanahan DSO (30 March 1870 – 1964) was a soldier with the Australian 2nd Light Horse Brigade during the First World War, remembered for heroic rescues during the Battle of Romani.
+Michael "Mick" Shanahan, (30 March 1870 – 12 October 1964) was a soldier with the Australian 2nd Light Horse Regiment during the First World War, remembered for heroic rescues during the Battle of Romani.

-History
+Early life

 Shanahan was born in Roma, Queensland, son of Thomas Shanahan (1843 – 4 December 1915) and Mrs Shanahan (died 9 March 1919).
 He was educated at Roma Public School and trained as a carpenter, working for his father.

-He made several notable rescues in Roma's Chinatown in March 1890 when the Bungil Creek flooded.
-He took his small punt to Bungeworgorai, where he rescued Mr Murray and his family, then took provisions to Mr and Mrs Goggs, and conveyed them to safety.
+Shanahan made several notable rescues in Roma's Chinatown in March 1890, when the Bungil Creek flooded.
+He took his small punt to Bungeworgorai, where he rescued the Murray family, then took provisions to a couple (the Goggs), and conveyed them to safety.

+Military career
-He served with the Queensland Military Force before Federation: from August 1886 to November 1888 as Bugler with the Roma Volunteer Rifles, and first as Bugler, then Corporal from December 1888 to June 1893 with D Company of the 4th Queensland Regiment.

-He was ranked Private, then Corporal with M Company of the Queensland Rifles from February 1899 to February 1901.
-Then came Federation, and he enlisted with E Company, 2nd Battalion, as Corporal, and transferred to 14th Australian Light Horse Regiment in July 1903 to October 1906.
+Shanahan served with the Queensland Defence Forces before Federation: from August 1886 to November 1888 as a bugler with the Roma Volunteer Rifles, and then as a bugler, then corporal, from December 1888 to June 1893 with D Company of the 4th Queensland Regiment.
+He was ranked private, then corporal, with M Company of the Queensland Rifles from February 1899 to February 1901.
+Then came Federation, and he enlisted with E Company, 2nd Battalion, as corporal, and transferred to 14th Australian Light Horse Regiment in July 1903 to October 1906.

+Group portrait of nurses and Major Michael Shanahan, 1916.